Efficient ways to pay international contractors

 No multi-currency supportLimited (1-3) currencies supported5-10 common currencies, but no regional options30+ common currencies50+ currencies

-Payoneer WFM, for instance, supports payments in 70 currencies.
+Payoneer Workforce Management, for instance, supports contractor payments in 70 currencies.

 2. International Invoicing Options

-The exact solutions that are available to business owners vary depending on what kind of platform they work with.
+The exact solutions available to business owners vary depending on what kind of platform they work with.
 When evaluating the invoicing options available to you, consider the following scale:

 PoorFairGoodBetterBest

-No invoicing availableProvides templates for invoicing, but no automationBasic invoicing with limited customization and trackingWorks in tandem with multi-currency support and tax calculationsFully automated invoicing for recurring payments with full customization
+No invoicing availableProvides templates for invoicing, but no automationBasic invoicing with limited customization and trackingWorks in tandem with multi-currency support and tax calculationsAutomated invoicing for recurring payments with customization options

 Similar to multi-currency options, invoicing is a valuable enough service that providers typically have a page dedicated to its description